Okay-Bet/okay-bet-app/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Okay Bet

-Thanks for your interest in contributing!
+Welcome aboard!
 This guide will help you get started.

 ## Getting Started